JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 There's also the option to write integration for other languages.

-In the following sub-pages you learn about implementing Web Symbols for your plugin and how you can contribute Web Symbols by statically defining them through JSON schemas:
+The following sub-pages provide information on how to implement Web Symbols for plugins and how to define them statically through JSON schemas:
 - [](websymbols_implementation.md)
 - [](websymbols_web_types.md)